-When you encourage people, it likely means something to people and a lot of it has to do with the fact that you’re married to your husband.
+When you encourage people, it likely means something to them, and a lot of it has to do with the fact that you’re married to your husband.
 Go figure.

 Your kids can win all the fundraisers for the.
 Shady, but it’s true. *hehe*

-People check on you with you’re sick or absent from church (this can be good and bad).
+People check on you when you’re sick or absent from church (this can be good and bad).
 For me, it’s good.
 It is such a blessing to be cared about.
 Relish it.